bendeiktbachmetjev/LangGraph/LangGraph/Instructions.md

 What are the 2–3 main obstacles preventing you from achieving that career goal?
 ## Outputs
 - reply: string
-- state.career_obstacles: list (extracted by LLM from natural response)
+- state.improve_obstacles: list (extracted by LLM from natural response)
 - next: exit_to_plan

 3.4 modules/relationships.md